 Remparts de Saint-Malo

-Since these walls were for fortification, you can walk along the top (don’t worry, you won’t fall) for panoramic views of the city.
+Since these walls were for fortification, you can walk along the top (don’t worry, you won’t fall) for panoramic city views.
 The beauty of undertaking a walking tour by yourself is that you can stop whenever you see something that catches your eye.

 - Location: 6-2 Rue Guillaume le Gouverneur

-- Insider tip: Do this both at high tide and low tide for completely different views of the city and the coastline.
+- Insider tip: Do this at high and low temperatures for completely different views of the city and the coastline.

 Just to the north of the city lies the island of Cezembre.
-It’s the region’s hottest island, with beautiful sandy stretches of beach (and therefore a popular summer beach escape for both locals and travelers).
+It’s the region’s hottest island, with beautiful sandy stretches of beach (and, therefore, a popular summer beach escape for locals and travelers).
 Be sure to bring all your beach provisions like towels, snacks, and sunblock.

 The island’s history is fascinating.
-During the Second World War, it was a fortified island in use mainly by German soldiers and was heavily bombed by Allied forces.
+During the Second World War, it was a fortified island mainly used by German soldiers and was heavily bombed by Allied forces.
 Today, the remains are evident in the thousands of bomb craters.
-There are even mines that remain; therefore, parts of the former fortress are off-limits.
+Even mines remain; therefore, parts of the former fortress are off-limits.

 - Location: North of Saint-Malo

-- Insider tip: Though there’s a bridge connecting the island to Saint-Malo, there are also ferries from the wharves that get you there in 15 minutes.
+- Insider tip: Though there’s a bridge connecting the island to Saint-Malo, ferries from the wharves get you there in 15 minutes.